 Membership of the Electoral Commission is governed by the Electoral Commission (Interim) Act (2006).
-The Electoral Commission is comprised of eight members appointed by the Governor General, four selected commissioners, four nominated Commissioners and the Director of Elections.
+The Electoral Commission comprises eight members appointed by the Governor General, four selected commissioners, four nominated Commissioners, and the Director of Elections.

 The Selected Commissioners

 The four Selected Commissioners are jointly agreed upon by both the Prime Minister and the Leader of the Opposition.
 They elect one of their members as the Chairman of the Commission.